The Wave at Hanging Rock

 Expected publication date: December 2017

-Gregg lives on the UK’s south coast with his partner Maria and their two young children Alba and Rafa.
+Gregg lives in Bournemouth on the south coast of England with his partner Maria.
+They have two young children, Alba and Rafa, for whom the phrase “Daddy’s working” has absolutely no effect.

 Read our regularly updated blog for news on new releases, competitions, offers and appearances.